makersacademy/airport_challenge/README.md

 * commit 'First unit test'

+* decided to change approach as it reads more intuitively to have plane.land than airport.land, so cleared method from Airport class and created a plane class - not ideal!

+* ensured failing feature and unit tests for similar reasons as outlined before, then went ahead and defined land method in Plane class - this now passed RSpec

+* tested receive method with 1 argument for Airport class, failed as expected, so defined method in class - now passes - commit and push

 ```
 As an air traffic controller
 So I can get passengers on the way to their destination